mjtalbatana/dev-template/DOCS/v02/ii-appendices.md

 > > > GitHub: [https://github.com/mjtalbatana](https://github.com/mjtalbatana)
 >

-## LICENSE
+## COPYRIGHT NOTICE

-> > This documentation is licensed under the MIT permissive license which is located the same directory of this documentation file.
-> > For more information about the license, please visit: [opensource.org](https://opensource.org/licenses/MIT)
+This documentation, including the whole documentation suite to which this document is a subset, is under study and evaluation.
+Copyright notice is subject to change.
+It is always a 'common courtesy' to contact the author before using this document other than its sole-purpose to be publicly viewed/reviewed/modified on the GitHub repository.
+Thank you.

 ---